JuanpiB/OST4GIS-week10/assignment/README.md

 application's visual layout.
 Conceptually (no need for extensive CSS here), what will this design require?

+I would prefer a side bar because it is usually the traditional design, I believe it will be easier for the user to interact with a framework that at least looks familiar.

 ## Anticipated difficulties

 Thinking about weaknesses can be useful.
 What do you anticipate being